DiamondLightSource/dodal/docs/explanations/reviews.md

 ## Joining the Review Team

 At least two members of the review team from two different DLS teams *must* approve adding a new member, neither of them can be on the new member's DLS team.
-They should ideally both be senior engineers but this will not always be possible.
+At least one of the approvers should ideally be a senior engineer but this will not always be possible.

 In the event of a rejection the review team should provide concise and actionable feedback and set a date for re-consideration.